secure-passphrase/lib-v0.0.1-deprecated/README.md

 Default dictionary used here is an 8K short common english word condensate of Alan Beale's public domain ("2 of 12") dictionary.
 Any dictionary can be used - see link below for custom dictionary creation tool.

-Key to phrase and phrase to key conversion follows RFC1751 conventions.

 Currently implemented is a Javascript library.

 <h4>lib/js Overview</h4>